danmux/floe/README.md

 `shell` - Use this if you are running something that requires the shell, e.g. bash scripts.
 `args` - An array of command line arguments - for simple arguments these can be included space delimited in the `cmd` or `shell` lines, if there are quote enclosed arguments then use this args array.

 Development
 -----------
-The web assets are shipped in the binary as bindata so if you change the web stuff then run `go generate ./server` to regen the `bindata.go`
+The web assets are shipped in the binary as 'bindata' so if you change the web stuff then run `go generate ./server` to regenerate the `bindata.go`

-During dev you can use the `webapp` folder directly by passing in
+During dev you can use the `webapp` folder directly by passing in `-dev=true`

 TLS Testing
 -----------
 Generate a self signed cert and key and add them on the command line

 ```